SMI/DicomTypeTranslation/README.md

 # DicomTypeTranslation
 [Fo Dicom](https://github.com/fo-dicom/fo-dicom)/[FAnsiSql](https://github.com/HicServices/FAnsiSql) powered library for converting [dicom](https://www.dicomlibrary.com/dicom/) types into database/C# types at speed.
-The library lets you cherry pick specific tags from dicom images (e.g. PatientId) and populate a relational (or mongo) database with flat record results (e.g. 1 record per image).
-With DicomTypeTranslation you can create whatever schema works for you in whatever DBMS you want and then link it with existing EHR data you already have (E.g. by PatientId).
+The library lets you cherry pick specific tags from dicom images (e.g. PatientID) and populate a relational (or mongo) database with flat record results (e.g. 1 record per image).
+With DicomTypeTranslation you can create whatever schema works for you in whatever DBMS you want and then link it with existing EHR data you already have (E.g. by PatientID).

 ![Copying dicom tags into a database](LibraryPurpose.png "What we do, take dicom tags and put them in a database")